Aktau-Buzachinskiy Nature Reserve

 Map Data: Google, © 2021 Landsat / Copernicus

-In total there are at least 15 reptile species and 30 types of birds of prey, such as vultures and white-tailed eagles.
-Its southerly extent stretches for 30 km from eastern Sarytash Bay to Kochak Bay and into the Kimbelek Salt Marsh.
-The remainder of the reserve extends 60 km north along the Dolgiy Peninsula until Aktumsuk Bay.
-On the peninsula’s northwest coast are the remains of Krasnyy Dolginets, an abandoned village and collective fishing farm.
-It’s also the birthplace of decorated Red Army soldier Sisembaev Sham (1919-2004).
+The rest of the reserve extends 60km north along the Dolgiy Peninsula, part of the western Buzachi Peninsula, until Aktumsuk Bay.
+On the peninsula’s north-west coast are the remains of Krasnyy ‘Red’ Dolginets, an abandoned village and collective fishing farm, and the birthplace of decorated Red Army soldier Sisembaev Sham (1919–2004).
 According to Soviet maps, there may be a few more ruins on the road leading north to Aktumsuk.

 View from space of the Tyub-Karagan and Buzachi Peninsulas.